ninjadynamics/ninjapad/README.md

 NinjaPad is a retro emulation interface for both desktop and mobile.
 Originally designed for the JSNES emulator, NinjaPad is designed in a developer friendly way, allowing for anyone to expand its capabilities.

+## Try it

 ## Quickstart
 Add the folder **ninjapad/** to your project root
 Configure NinjaPad by editing the file **ninjapad/config/settings.js**
-Use the file **example.html** for reference on how to integrate NinjaPad with your existing project
+Use the file **index.html** example file for reference on how to integrate NinjaPad with your existing project

 ## Dependencies
 - jQuery